 The Farm welcomes all breeds, all ages and all temperaments of cats and dogs, but we will always reserve a special place in our hearts for the aged, the needy, the anxious and the recuperating; and we will always be a safety net for those pets who have found it difficult adapting to being away from home.

-Savannah the boxer (left) and Jack the terrier mix (right), Linda’s current canine family.
+Kaly (left) and Jack the terrier mix (right), Linda’s current family.